 23 April 2017

 Those who’d already finished running joined the cheer squad, tired but happy with their medals proudly around their necks.
-The first marathoner I saw cross the line was Frankie.
-Spitfire marshals ran to hug her and she was soon swamped in a crowd of yellow jackets.

 If you want to see every emotion known to man the best place to be is on the finish line of a marathon.
 As the runners trickled under the arch there was pain, tears, exhaustion, relief, joy and everything in between.
 Every race is different and even those who have run the distance before can be surprised on the day, either by an unexpectedly great run or a bad one.
 Amongst all those emotional faces were Kim and Vicky, the half marathon motivators.
 For them it had been a long slow race but they were still smiling.